jiriklepl/CHM/specs.md

 ## Variables

-Variables are declared by specifying the type (can be anonymous `_`) and followed by the variable's name.
+Variables are declared by specifying the type (can be anonymous `_`), preceded by an optional `const` specifier and followed by the variable's name.

+### `const`

+The `const` specifier signifies the variable is constant, this also applies to all expresions the variable appears in.

 ## Statements

+### Assignment statements

 ### Control statements